dug12345/github-powershell/README.md

 Alternatively, you could configure PowerShell itself to always pass in a plain-text access token to any command (by setting $PSDefaultParameterValues["*-GitHub*:AccessToken"] = "<access token>"), although keep in mind that this is insecure (any other process could access this plain-text value).

-Install PowerShell 7
+Required OS: Windows Server (tested on Windows Server 2019) Install PowerShell 7

+Clone repo

+./Get-ListGitHubUsersToRemove.ps1

+  This will install the GitHubPowerShell module and enable the RSAT-AD-Tools windows feature (if needed)